mrkkrp/zip/README.md

 `zip-archive` is a widely used library.
 It's quite old, well-known and simple to use.
 However it creates Zip archives purely, as `ByteStrings`s in memory that you can then write to the file system.
-This is not acceptable if you work with more-or-less large data.
+This is not acceptable if you work with more-or-less big data.
 For example, if you have collection of files with total size of 500 MB and you want to pack them into an archive, you can easily consume up to 1 GB of memory (files plus resulting archive).
 Not always you can afford to do this or do this at scale.
-Good news is that Haskell now has mature libraries for stream processing that can be used to do the same thing in constant memory.
-More about this below.
+Even if you want just to look at list of archive entries it will read it into memory in all its entirety.
+For my use-case it's not acceptable.

 ### LibZip